Waliid18/Walid-Lahlali-Data-Science-Portfolio/Data-Science-Projects/03 - Machine-Learning-Projects/01 - Analyzing Factors Influencing Campus Placement Salaries/README.md

-# README: Analyzing Factors Influencing Campus Placement Salaries
-## Project Overview
-This project aims to analyze the various factors that influence the salaries offered to students during campus placements.
-Using a dataset containing students' academic records, demographic details, and placement status, the objective is to build a predictive model that can estimate the salary a student might receive based on these factors.

-## Dataset Description
-The dataset used in this project includes the following columns:

-+ **sl_no:** Serial Number to identify each candidate.
-+ **gender:** Gender of the candidate (M/F).
-+ **ssc_p:** Secondary Education percentage (10th Grade).
-+ **ssc_b:** Board of Education for Secondary School (Central/Other).
-+ **hsc_p:** Higher Secondary Education percentage (12th Grade).
-+ **hsc_b:** Board of Education for Higher Secondary School (Central/Other).
-+ **hsc_s:** Specialization in Higher Secondary Education.
-+ **degree_p:** Degree percentage.
-+ **degree_t:** Type of degree obtained (field of study).
-+ **workex:** Work experience (Yes/No).
-+ **etest_p:** Employability test percentage (conducted by the college).
-+ **specialisation:** Specialization in MBA (Marketing/Finance, Marketing/HR).
-+ **mba_p:** MBA percentage.
-+ **status:** Placement status of the candidate (Placed/Not Placed).
-+ **salary:** Salary offered by the company to the candidate.

-## Project Workflow

-## Data Preprocessing:

-+ **Handling Missing Data:** The salary column had missing values that were filled with 0 to represent students who did not receive a placement offer.
-+ **Encoding Categorical Variables:** Categorical columns were encoded using LabelEncoder to convert them into numerical format suitable for machine learning models.
-+ **Feature Scaling:** Numeric features were standardized using StandardScaler to ensure all features contributed equally to the model.

-## Exploratory Data Analysis (EDA):

-+ **Distribution Analysis:** The distributions of numeric columns were visualized to understand the spread and central tendencies of the data.
-+ **Correlation Analysis:** A heatmap was generated to visualize the correlations between different variables.
-It highlighted that while academic percentages and test scores are important, they do not alone determine salary outcomes.
-+ **Pair Plot:** Pair plots were created to examine the relationships between various features, showing limited correlations between academic scores and salary.

-## Model Development:

-Multiple machine learning models were trained and evaluated, including:
-+ **Linear Regression**
-+ **Decision Tree Regressor**
-+ **Random Forest Regressor**

-The models were evaluated based on their Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and R² Score.

-## Model Evaluation:

-**Linear Regression:**

-+ **R² Score:** 0.8560
-+ **RMSE:** 57060.1436
-+ **MAE:** 41062.6824

-**Decision Tree Regressor:**

-+ **R² Score:** 0.8109
-+ **RMSE:** 65378.2699
-+ **MAE:** 37772.7273

-**Random Forest Regressor (Best Performing Model):**

-+ **R² Score:** 0.9398
-+ **RMSE:** 38300.2659
-+ **MAE:** 22184.5455

-The Random Forest Regressor was selected as the best-performing model due to its high R² score and low MAE and RMSE.

-## Model Testing on New Data:

-The trained Random Forest model was used to predict salaries for new data.
-The predicted salaries were consistent and aligned with expectations, demonstrating the model's effectiveness.

-## Key Results

-The Random Forest Regressor was the most effective model, with an R² score of 0.9398 on the test set.
-The model was able to predict salaries with reasonable accuracy, suggesting that while academic and test scores are important, they are part of a broader set of factors influencing campus placement outcomes.

-## Conclusion

-This project demonstrates the potential of machine learning to predict campus placement salaries based on a combination of academic performance, test scores, and demographic data.
-The Random Forest model proved to be the most robust, offering valuable insights into the factors that contribute to salary outcomes.
-Future work could involve incorporating additional features or refining the model further to improve predictive accuracy.
+# Analyzing Factors Influencing Campus Placement Salaries

+## 📌 Project Overview

+The transition from academia to a professional career often hinges on campus placements, where salary offers play a critical role.
+This project delves into the intricate factors that influence these placement salaries, analyzing academic records, demographic details, and additional qualifications to build a predictive model that provides insights into potential salary outcomes.
+The Random Forest Regressor was selected as the best model for its accuracy and interpretability, shedding light on the multifaceted elements that impact a candidate's salary potential.

+## 📂 Project Structure

+The project is meticulously organized for seamless exploration:

+Notebooks: Contains Jupyter notebooks documenting each step of the analysis, from data exploration to model evaluation.
+Data: Houses the primary dataset used throughout the project.
+Models: Contains the final deployment-ready file of the best-performing model (Random Forest Regressor), ready for real-world predictions.

+## 📊 Dataset Description

+The dataset is a comprehensive snapshot of students’ academic performance, work experience, and other critical characteristics.
+It includes 215 observations with features that capture the candidate’s educational and demographic profile:

+Academic Scores: Represented by ssc_p (Secondary), hsc_p (Higher Secondary), degree_p (Degree), and mba_p (MBA) percentages.
+Demographics: Features such as gender, ssc_b (Secondary board), hsc_b (Higher Secondary board), hsc_s (Higher Secondary specialization), and degree_t (Degree type).
+Experience & Specialization: Work experience (workex), MBA specialization (specialisation).
+Outcome Variables: status (Placement Status) and salary (offered salary for placed candidates).
+The dataset provides a nuanced view of candidates’ profiles, highlighting key characteristics that influence placement success and salary outcomes.

+## 🔍 Exploratory Data Analysis (EDA)

+EDA provides essential insights into the data's structure and relationships, enabling better model performance and interpretability.

+Categorical Features Analysis
+Gender Distribution: Male candidates form a larger portion of the dataset.
+Academic Backgrounds: Most students completed secondary education from the "Central" board and specialized in Commerce or Science fields in Higher Secondary.
+MBA Specialization: Marketing & Finance is the most common MBA specialization among placed students, followed by Marketing & HR.
+Work Experience: A significant portion of students lacks work experience, though those with experience generally received higher placement offers.
+Numerical Features Analysis
+Salary Distribution: Highly skewed, with most salaries around the lower end, reflecting high placement variation.
+The average salary stands at approximately 198,702.
+Academic Performance: Most scores cluster around 60-70%, with a few high-achievers in employability tests and MBA scores.
+Correlation Analysis: Limited correlations with salary, indicating that multiple factors, including but not limited to academic performance, contribute to salary outcomes.
+Visualization Insights
+Correlation Matrix: Showcases a low correlation between salary and other features, suggesting a mix of factors influences outcomes.
+Pair Plots: Confirms limited associations between academic scores and salary, underlining the importance of additional features like experience.

+## 🚀 Model Development & Evaluation

+Three regression models were developed, evaluated, and compared based on performance metrics: Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and R² Score.

+1. Linear Regression
+MAE: ~41,062
+RMSE: ~57,060
+R² Score: 0.856
+Performance: Offers moderate predictive power, limited by linear assumptions.
+2. Decision Tree Regressor
+MAE: ~37,772
+RMSE: ~65,378
+R² Score: 0.811
+Performance: Captures non-linear patterns but overfits on test data, reducing generalizability.
+3. Random Forest Regressor (Best Model)
+MAE: ~22,185
+RMSE: ~38,300
+R² Score: 0.940
+Performance: Excels in accuracy and variance capture, emerging as the most reliable model for salary predictions.
+Random Forest balances the dataset’s complexity, capturing a mix of linear and non-linear relationships.
+Cross-Validation Results
+The Random Forest Regressor maintained consistent accuracy across multiple data folds, confirming its robustness and suitability for production deployment.

+## 📈 Key Insights & Findings

+Multi-Factor Influence on Salaries: While academic performance is significant, factors like employability scores and MBA specialization also contribute meaningfully.
+The Random Forest Regressor's strength lies in integrating these elements to deliver precise salary predictions.
+Model Selection: The Random Forest Regressor demonstrated exceptional predictive performance, highlighting the value of ensemble methods for complex data relationships.
+Future Scope: Additional demographic features or advanced tuning may improve prediction accuracy, offering even greater clarity into the dynamics of campus placements.

+## 🔑 Conclusion

+This project exemplifies how data science can provide insights into real-world outcomes, such as campus placements, by analyzing multiple factors.
+The Random Forest Regressor has proven highly effective, demonstrating that predicting campus placement salaries requires a multi-dimensional approach.
+Future advancements could include refining features or experimenting with alternative ensemble techniques to capture deeper patterns.

+Whether you're a student preparing for placements, an institution shaping recruitment strategies, or a recruiter targeting the best talent, these insights empower informed decision-making in campus hiring landscapes.